unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

 ### BIOS

 *  **Update BIOS to the** [**latest version**](https://www.acer.com/us-en/support/product-support/Aspire_E1-572G).
 This resolves the issue of the laptop failing to fully power down when shutting down.
 * Configure the BIOS with these settings: **Secure Boot** -> **Disabled**

 ### config.plist

 In the config.plist, section <code>PlatformInfo > Generic</code> is currently left empty, generate your own SMBIOS data.
 * Use a **MacbookPro11,1** SMBIOS

+This OC configuration was set up to allow booting macOS versions as early as High Sierra up to Sonoma.
+Since support for Haswell graphics had been dropped in Ventura, I had adjusted some settings, softening some security to allow root patching to restore graphics acceleration support.
-* This OC configuration has disabled AMFI, and SIP partially disabled, these are necessary for root patching. **Leave config.plist AS IS if installing Ventura and Sonoma**.
-If you choose to install Monterey or earlier, you can leave this config as-is or re-enable them by:
+* If you choose to install Monterey or earlier, you can leave this config as-is or re-enable them by:
     * Delete `amfi=0x80` in boot-args, re-enables AMFI.
     * Set `csr-active-config` to `00000000` fully enable SIP.
     * Disable these Kernel -> Patches
       * Force FileVault on Broken Seal
       * Disable Library Validation Enforcement
       * Disable _csr_check() in _vnode_check_signature
-    * Set `SecureBootModel` to `Default`
+    * Set `SecureBootModel` to `Default`, and do an NVRAM Reset if you have set this setting when OS was already installed.

 # Installation

 #### Note:

 * Don't stop midway of the installation process; **patience is key!**
-If you can't get past a looping error code (from e.g., `failed lookup: name = com.apple.logd`): remove the battery, and press power button for at least 30 seconds.
+If you can't get past a looping error code, (from e.g., `failed lookup: name = com.apple.logd`): remove the battery, and press power button for at least 30 seconds.

 ### macOS Ventura+
 Graphics Acceleration had been dropped in Ventura, so you'll need to bring it back with the help of Opencore Legacy Patcher.